Dadiya-Harsh/sql-tool/README.md

 ## Known Issues

-- **Groq API Integration**: Currently uses a placeholder key (`test_key`).
-Replace with a valid key for full functionality if natural language query generation is implemented.
+- **Groq API Integration**: Requires a valid key in `.env` for natural language query generation.
-- **Permissions**: Ensure the PostgreSQL user has privileges to create and drop temporary tables in the `P2` database.
+- **Permissions**: Ensure the PostgreSQL user has privileges to create and drop temporary tables in the target database.

 ## Contributing